 given by the bishop Polentz, e.g.: "clergymen transmit to people rubbish and fantasies instead of the Gospel"; "monks" teachings are the food of pigs"; "the pope, cardinals, bishops, monks and priests are despicable, diabolic sophists"; "they are as stupid as mules and buffoons."
 Mendicants were compared to the guards of the Tomb of Jesus, who did not want the truth to come out.
-Polentz called the pope and Catholic bishops "ulcers and drabants of the devil".
-The utterances are the evidence of mutual hatred and hostility among Catholics and Lutherans.
+Polentz called the pope and Catholic bishops "ulcers and drabants of the devil".136 The utterances are the evidence of mutual hatred and hostility among Catholics and Lutherans.

 According to Grunau, the best example of the demoralization and being steered by low instincts was Georg Polentz himself.
-He was the first bishop to get married after 700 years (Grunau calls him "hurenbischoff").
+He was the first bishop to get married after 700 years (Grunau calls him "hurenbischoff"137).
 The chronicler quotes current opinions revealing how negatively his conduct was received by the contemporaries.
 After the one-year-and-a-half marriage his wife Catherine died in 1526.
 Five weeks after her death, the bishop started looking for another wife (Anna von Heydeck).
-At this point Grunau reminds the teachings of St. Paul, whom he respected highly.
-St. Paul dissuaded from remarrying and recommended maintaining the marital status of a widower.
-In this way, Polentz acted against the teachings of the Holy Scriptures, which he himself ordered to observe.
-Polentz was to excuse himself saying that St. Paul prohibited only having two wives at the same time.
+At this point Grunau reminds the teachings of St. Paul, whom he respected highly.138 St. Paul dissuaded from remarrying and recommended maintaining the marital status of a widower.139 In this way, Polentz acted against the teachings of the Holy Scriptures, which he himself ordered to observe.
+Polentz was to excuse himself saying that St. Paul prohibited only having two wives at the same time.140

-The preacher that Grunau criticized most harshly was Amandus (died in 1530) from Westphalia, the doctor of theology and superintendent in Goslar.
-141 Once he had got to know his surname, he collected all the information about him.
+The preacher that Grunau criticized most harshly was Amandus (died in 1530) from Westphalia, the doctor of theology and superintendent in Goslar.141 Once he had got to know his surname, he collected all the information about him.
 He devoted to him an extensive passage in his chronicle written in 1526.
 He describes Amandus as a violent man inciting riots, expelled from Königsberg by the city's inhabitants in 1524 during the absence of the Grand Master.
 Grunau knew exactly that Amandus had gone to Pomerania, where he had been accused of heresy and imprisoned in Wolgast.
 He provides the testimony of Amandus who defended himself from tortures.
 He was to confess to his Jewish background, to his not having been baptized and to having given false information in the letters describing his life, thanks to which he had joined the Order of St. Anthony.
-He was to have learnt Latin only to commit
+He was to have learnt Latin only to commit treachery later on.
+Grunau was aware that Amandus knew Luther in person.
+According to him, it was Amandus' intention to lead to the situation in which the city council of the Old City of Königsberg, town councillors, noblemen and common people murdered each other.
+At no point in his life was preaching the Gospel his objective.142

-&lt;sup>138 Comp.
-S. Zonenberg, Kronika, p.
-83; J. Możdźeń, Przedstwianie, pp. 326-327.
+138 Comp.
+S. ZONENBERG, Kronika, p.
+83; J. Możdżeń, Przedstwianie, pp. 326-327.